Hugo101/PLATINUM/README.md

-code for the under review paper (ICML 2022)
+code for the under review paper

 maml_ssl_main.py is the main file.